 Follow LUX on instagram @luxthemagazine

-LUX: Has your network been affected by women social investment entrepreneurs’ (SIE) phenomenal growth globally, also why are they so successful in scaling?
+LUX: Has your network been affected by the women social investment entrepreneurs’ (SIE) phenomenal growth globally, also why are they so successful in scaling?

 LUX: Has ‘giving while living’ and philanthropy within a limited time frame created volatility and been disruptive?